Advice Assisted Living

 Pros

-• One-on-one care tailored to individual needs and preferences
+• One-on-one care tailored to individual needs.

-• More control over your routine
+• More control over your routine.

 Cons

-• High costs if 24/7 care is needed
+• High costs if 24/7 care is needed.

-• Managing caregivers and providing backup care requires continued family involvement
+• Managing caregivers and providing backup care requires continued family involvement.

-• Living at home alone can lead to social isolation which can contribute to health problems, including depression and cognitive decline
+• Living at home alone can lead to social isolation which can contribute to health problems, including depression and cognitive decline.

-• Home may need to be modified for safety and wheelchair accessibility
+• Home may need to be modified for safety and wheelchair accessibility.

-• In-home care doesn’t include housekeeping and running errands
+• In-home care doesn’t include housekeeping and running errands.

-• You’ll still have to hire someone to maintain your home and make repairs
+• You’ll still have to hire someone to maintain your home and make repairs.

 Assisted Living: Pros and Cons

 Assisted living offers a wide range of care options and staff are on-site round-the-clock to assist in the event of an emergency.
-Nutritious meals, engaging activities and a sense of community are just some of the many benefits of assisted living.
+Nutritious meals, engaging activities and a sense of community are just some of the many benefits of Assisted Living.

 Pros

-• More affordable when 24/7 supervision and care is required
+• More affordable when 24/7 supervision and care is required.

-• Allows family to focus on their relationship with the senior rather than acting as caregivers
+• Allows family to focus on their relationship with the senior rather than acting as caregivers.

-• More opportunities to socialize and participate in community activities
+• More opportunities to socialize and participate in community activities.

-• Family doesn’t have to manage, schedule or hire caregivers
+• Family doesn’t have to manage, schedule or hire caregivers.

-• Level of care can easily be adjusted or increased as needed
+• Level of care can easily be adjusted or increased as needed.

-• Transportation provided for medical appointments
+• Transportation provided for medical appointments.

 Cons

-• Your loved one may simply not enjoy living in a group environment
+• Your loved one may simply not enjoy living in a group environment.

 Assisted Living